ndecavel/msds631_final_project/README.md

 1) Add granularity as augmentation for Standford Cars dataset images to help deal with image quality issues
 2) Train classification model on a different dataset or include more images of cars from behind.

+## Test it yourself with your own dash-cam footage!
+To generate a gif like the demo shown, follow the following steps:
+1) Clone this repository
+2) In data directory, add the mp4 file of the dash-cam footage
+3) In the 5th cell of the Final Project notebook, change the `input_video_path` variable to reflect your video (e.g. `data/your_video.mp4'
+4) Run the notebook
+5) Upon completion of the notebook, the generated gif will be in the root directory and is called `mygif.gif`